Week of January 9 Concerns

 Louisville: On January 16, 2013, the University of Louisville Belknap Campus will host “Modern Day Slavery: Breaking the Chains.”
 Speakers will focus on human trafficking and include Theresa Flores and Colleen Clines.
 The event goes from 6 p.m. to 8 p.m. at the Red Barn.
 Parking is available in the SpeedMuseumparking garage.
 Tickets are $15 for general public and students $7.50 and can be purchased here.
 Contact the Women’s Center (502.852.8976) for more information.

 Louisville: On January 19, 2013 from 9 a.m. to 1 p.m., Our Lady of Lourdes (508 Breckenridge Lane) will be accepting a variety of recycling items.
-The complete list of acceptable items is located here (no batteries, light bulbs, ballasts, appliances except a $5 charge on TV’s, LCD and CRT monitors and microwaves (lead disposal value)).
+The complete list of acceptable items was located here (no batteries, light bulbs, ballasts, appliances except a $5 charge on TV’s, LCD and CRT monitors and microwaves (lead disposal value)).